lgonzalez2/Chow_List-BackEnd/README.md

 ## Requirements

-### 1. Before starting, make sure you have a compantible version of ruby installed.
+### 1. Before starting, make sure you have a compatible version of ruby installed.
 This backend was built using:

       ruby 2.6.1